 Honors students should address personal and academic problems immediately to ensure that they do not become overwhelming to the student's academic and personal growth.
 Dedicated Honors Coordinators and the Program Director can help secure assistance should students experience difficulties, conflicts, or other issues that might impede their participation in the Honors Program or general success at UVU.

-Legal violations or behavior that brings an Honors student or the Honors Program into a negative light may be restricted within or removed from the Program.
+Legal violations or behavior which brings an Honors student or the Honors Program into a negative light may be restricted within or removed from the Program.
 When necessary, the Honors Board of Senators will serve as a peer-review board in cases of a student's restriction or removal from the Program for reasons other than low GPA.